google/ksp/README.md

 Here are some planned features that have not yet been completely implemented:
 * Support [new Kotlin compiler](https://kotlinlang.org/docs/roadmap.html)
 * Improve support to multiplatform.
 E.g., running KSP on a subset of targets / sharing computations between targets
 * Improve performance.
-There a bunch of optimizations to be done!
+There are a bunch of optimizations to be done!
 * Make the IDE aware of the generated code
 * Keep fixing bugs!